madjam002/cordage/README.md

 [CoreOS](http://coreos.com) and [fleet](http://github.com/coreos/fleet).

 Cordage runs locally on your machine, meaning there is no complicated software to install on your servers.
-If you're already CoreOS using on your servers, then you can get started straight away.
+If you're already using CoreOS, then you can get started straight away.

 ## Install